Upclycled desk ideas that are budget-friendly

 Tips for painting a metal desk

 -Pull out all drawers, writing surfaces before using spray paint.
-Make sure desk is completely dry before pushing back drawers and other parts.
+Make sure the desk is completely dry before pushing back drawers and other parts.

 -Make sure to spray from a variety of angles.
 You need to fully coat all parts evenly go back and forth.